alecthegeek/CCHS_Raspian_for_IoT/Readme.md

-Based On Raspian and ROS installed as per http://www.ros.org/wiki/groovy/Installation/Raspbian
+Based on Raspian and ROS installed as per [http://www.ros.org/wiki/groovy/Installation/Raspbian]
 ## Instructions

 * Write  the Raspian image to an SD card in the normal way.
 4Gb is is big enough (leaves about 1Gb free)